reddit/baseplate.py/docs/cli/serve.rst

    concurrently by this server process.

-   At each report interval, this will update a :py:class:`~baseplate.metrics.Gauge` with the current number of in-flight requests being processed concurrently.
+   At each report interval, this will update a :py:class:`~baseplate.lib.metrics.Gauge` with the current number of in-flight requests being processed concurrently.

 ``monitoring.connection_pool``
    Enabled if ``true``, disabled if ``false``.
 Defaults to disabled.